cutuputuVrinda/cutuputuVrinda.github.io/README.md

 ### Closure and a Hint of Mystery 🔒
 As this readme file comes to an end, remember that life's too short not to indulge in a bit of playful banter.
 Stay awesome, Vrinda!

 **Note:** This message is purely for fun and portfolio-building practice.
-No GPT was used in the making of this site. 😄 Please do check this website for regular updates.
+No GPT was used in the making of this site. 😄 **In progress:** Please do check this website for regular updates.

 ![Image 1](https://github.com/cutuputuVrinda/cutuputuVrinda.github.io/raw/main/Images/Image1.jpg)
 ![Image 2](https://github.com/cutuputuVrinda/cutuputuVrinda.github.io/raw/main/Images/Image2.jpg.webp)